MasteryCoding/curriculum-development-documentation/README.md

 After recording is finished, the writer will include a .zip file of the project (in the state it is at the end of the lesson) in the Resources folder.

-#### Editing
+#### Video Editing

 Videos always begin with the MC intro.
 Intro assets can be found [here](https://drive.google.com/drive/folders/1dsiglRZ1yhwXgURQCFF-V3kr62q-o_VV?usp=sharing).

-#### Markdown
+#### Final Pass

-Once the edited video is approved by the course writer, the course writer creates a markdown document with all the necessary information.
-The video document template can be found [here](https://drive.google.com/file/d/10WsOKaPhTq-XfjSAo6lT09OF2JZQXVlD/view?usp=sharing).
+Once the edited video is approved by the course writer, the course writer creates the section in the Classroom.
+This step entails:

+* Captioning the video on Rev.com
+* Filling out the Lesson tab and any other relevant or necessary Resource Tabs

-### Preparing Forward Facing Materials
+### Preparing Marketing Materials

 After a Unit is finished, the course writier will provide a number of resources for the Marketing and Sales teams to use in sales enablement materials.

 #### Unit/Chapter Descriptions